13 min read

 Code Split Your Vue Components

 Don't load every component upfront.
-Use dynamic imports:
+Use dynamic imports in your app.js:

 // resources/js/app.js